 Wendy Johnson had just checked on Naomi, who was playing outside with Wendy’s two grandsons when the boys ran inside.
 The oldest shouted, “Baby’s in the pool!”

 Although the pool was surrounded by two fences, the boys had managed to open one of the gates.
 Wendy saw that Naomi was floating face down in about two feet of rainwater that had collected in the pool.
 The Johnsons’ then 14-year-old daughter, Rachel, grabbed Naomi out of the water and she and Wendy began cardiopulmonary resuscitation (CPR) and called 911.

 The ambulance arrived quickly and paramedics administered CPR and transported her to the nearest hospital.
 “We were frantic.
 I begged them to call Richland.
-Palmetto Health Children’s Hospital sent the helicopter and a children’s ambulance,” said Wendy.
-Pediatric intensivist Robert Hubbird, MD, directed care by phone from Palmetto Health Children’s Hospital and gave orders to keep Naomi as cool as possible.
+Prisma Health Children’s Hospital–Midlands sent the helicopter and a children’s ambulance,” said Wendy.
+Pediatric intensivist Robert Hubbird, MD, directed care by phone from Prisma Health Children’s Hospital–Midlands and gave orders to keep Naomi as cool as possible.

 Naomi remained in the induced coma for 11 days.

 Read more about Naomi's experience at the Pediatric Intensive Care Unit at Prisma Health Children's Hospital–Midlands »

 Each year, 40–50 patients at Prisma Health Children’s Hospital experience a condition or injury that requires specialized rehabilitation.
 Help them stay at home for care.